JithinKS97/consensus-lab/README.md

-# Conensus lab
+# Conensus playground

-A project to visualize consensus algorithms.
+A visualization playground to study various consensus protocols and compare them.